blueyed/pytest/doc/en/warnings.rst

 includes :exc:`python:DeprecationWarning` and
 :exc:`python:PendingDeprecationWarning`, as recommended by :PEP:`0565`.

-This helps developers to keep their code modern and avoid breakages when deprecated code if effectively removed.
+This helps developers to keep their code modern and avoids breakages when deprecated code if effectively removed.

 .. note::